SilkRose/Pony/stories/metal-magic/metal-magic.md

 "Yes, Sweetie Belle?"
 Iron asked.

-"What's the red and black mean on the metal studs?"
+"What's the red and black markings mean on the metal studs?"

 "Good question.
 The red is the positive terminal, while the black is for negative.
 When you complete a circuit by wiring something like a light bulb between the terminals, electrons flow from the negative terminal to the positive.
 It's a common misconception that they flow from positive to negative, but it's actually the other way around."